fenago/ruby-programming/lab_guides/Lab_1.md

 metaprogramming to simplify those.
 This process is called *extraction*, and it’s based on what you need and use, not what you could imagine doing some day.
-You’ll notice that Rails, Rake, RSpec, and many of the other frameworks we cover in this book all came from extractions, from looking at existing solutions and finding better, easier ways to write those.
+You’ll notice that Rails, Rake, RSpec, and many of the other frameworks we cover in this course all came from extractions, from looking at existing solutions and finding better, easier ways to write those.